Zoom AI Companion

 To control AI Companion within your meetings:

-Once enabled within your account, buttons to access the AI Companion features are located in the bottom menu within a Zoom meeting.
+When enabled within your account, the AI Companion button is located in the bottom menu in meetings you host.

 Having Issues?